Mat-dp/mat-dp-core/README.md

-# MAT-dp Core
+# Mat-dp Core
 ## *MATerial Demand Projections Model*

-Welcome to the MAT-dp core.
+Welcome to the Mat-dp core.
 This repo represents the core of the MAT-dp project, which aims to deliver user-friendly and open-access software to study the environmental implications of materials used for building low-carbon systems.

 # Installation and launch